-Oil & Gas in Mercosur and South America
+Oil & Gas in

 Oil and gas in Mercosur and South America are not only about reserves.
 The strategic question is whether upstream resources, pipelines, LNG, industrial demand, refining systems and logistics can be aligned in ways that produce reliable market and export outcomes.